Xdecosee/cs2102group31/README.md

 ### [IMPT] SQL Select + HTML Table, SQL Insert + HTML Forms

-For an easy start, use HTML Tables for select statments and HTML Forms to do insert, update statements.
-For delete, we ignore it.
+For an easy start, use HTML Tables for select statments and HTML Forms to do insert, update, delete statements.

 ### [IMPT] Debugging Tip